Concentration of Measure

 These finite-sample upper bounds are to be distinguished from asymptotic results giving matching upper and lower bounds (large deviations theory proper).
 They are also distinct from deviation inequalities which may depend on the specific function \( f \), though obviously finding such deviation inequalities is often a first step to proving concentration-of-measure results.

-(Most of what I know about this subject I've learned from my former student Aryeh Kontorovich, but don't blame him for my mis-apprehensions.)
+(Most of what I know about this subject I've learned from my sometime co-author, and once-upon-a-time student, Aryeh Kontorovich, but don't blame him for my mis-apprehensions.)

 - Recommended, big picture: